 See us OT’s ,we LOVE sensory and sensory activities and helping parents, but sometimes we can get a little over zealous and make parents feel like they need to be doing 100 different sensory activities everyday.
 Fortunately, most of my career has been spent in people’s homes, not in a clinic, so I learned very early on that is just way too overwhelming.
 My focus here is to make it very do-able and for it to be do-able, you need to understand why you’re choosing certain sensory diet activities for the sensory diet you want to create for your child.

 If I’m getting way too far ahead of you here, stop now and go read: What is a sensory diet?
 This will give you a complete understanding of the power behind sensory diets, why you should use one, and take away any negative associations the word might bring.
+And, if you’re worried that you need to give your child with sensory issues more help, then head to sensory integration therapy.

 How to Set Up Your Sensory Diet Template